Born: 1950

 Based in: Santa Barbara

 I'm a California girl, agnostic product of Catholic schools, and inveterate artist.
 My art degree is from University of California at Santa Barbara, where I am blessed to still be.
 Since college I've created bodies of work in pastel, surrealistic collage, abstract collage, digital painting and acrylic painting at present.
-I've shown mostly locally but have branched out as far as Russia and England and my work has appeared in several international art books.
-I'm represented by the Corridan Gallery and the 10 West Gallery, both in Santa Barbara.
-My work can also sometimes be seen, if you're looking for it, on television shows such as The Catch, The Big Bang Theory, and Man with a Plan, Mom, Ballers, Lucifer, Ballers, Gray's Anatomy, N.C.I.S.
+I've shown mostly locally but have branched out as far as Russia, England, and Seoul, South Korea.
+My work has also appeared in several international art books.
+I'm presently represented by 10 West Gallery in Santa Barbara and Art Pic LA in North Hollywood, which rents and sells to the film industry.
+My work can sometimes be seen, if you're looking for it, on television shows such as The Catch, The Big Bang Theory, and Man with a Plan, Mom, Ballers, Lucifer, Ballers, Gray's Anatomy, N.C.I.S.
 LA, as well as some commercials.

 What inspires you?